simplyhexagonal/create-jscad-project/README.md

 ## Related Projects and Resources

 `create-jscad-project` is built upon and inspired by the capabilities of JSCAD.
-Here are some resources and related projects that can enhance your experience with JsCad:
+Here are some resources and related projects that can enhance your experience with JSCAD:

 - **JSCAD**: The core framework upon which this project is based.
 For more information and documentation, visit [JSCAD's Github](https://github.com/jscad/OpenJSCAD.org).

-- **JsCad Cheat Sheet**: A handy guide for quick reference to JsCad syntax and features.
+- **JSCAD Cheat Sheet**: A handy guide for quick reference to JSCAD syntax and features.
 Perfect for beginners and experienced users alike.
-Check out the [JsCad Cheat Sheet](https://openjscad.xyz/dokuwiki/doku.php?id=en:jscad_design_guide).
+Check out the [JSCAD Cheat Sheet](https://openjscad.xyz/dokuwiki/doku.php?id=en:jscad_design_guide).

 - **Parametric Polysphericon Design Tutorial**: Dive into a practical example of parametric design with JSCAD in this informative YouTube video by CodeDoodle.
 Watch the [Parametric Polysphericon Design using JSCAD](https://www.youtube.com/watch?v=j0GNx376kcY) for insights and inspiration.